nevanscott/uxui0818/_projects/information-architecture/web-app.md

 - Run usability tests with real users in coworking spaces (WeWork, Spaces)
 - Early in the week try to visit companies and shadow employees to observe their current process, behaviors and pain points

-## Presentation (6 minutes)
+## Presentation for the Jury (6 minutes)

+You will present in front of a jury panel composed of 1 UX and 1 UI expert.
+Think of this as an opportunity to get an outside opinion from someone who is actively and currently working in the field.
+Working in a high pressure situation in a safe environment is going to be great practice for you ahead of job interviews.

 Your presentation should answer the following questions:

-1.

-You will present in front of a jury panel composed of 1 UX and 1 UI expert.
-Think of this as an opportunity go get an outside opinion from someone who is actively and currently working in the field.
-Working in a high pressure situation in a safe environment is going to be a great practice for you before you run for interviews.
+1. What did your research show you?
+2. What variations on your design did you explore?
+3. How were your design decisions connected to your research findings?
+4. How would a user operate your final design?
+5. How did your design change based on testing with users?
+6. What features are on your 3–6 month roadmap?
+7. How did you determine which features to ship first?

 ## Bonus